Loading...

 We bill you directly so mould remediation work begins immediately without waiting for insurer approval.
 This is important because mould spreads quickly — every day of delay expands the contamination zone and increases the remediation cost.
 After make-safe, your contractor provides a formal contract with full terms and conditions.

 Full claims documentation is provided to support your insurance reimbursement.
-Payment plans are available through Blue Fire Finance if you need to manage cash flow while your claim is processed.
+Payment plans are available through Equipped Commercial Finance if you need to manage cash flow while your claim is processed.

 Why mould keeps coming back and what to do about it — the common remediation failures explained.